 We limit the use of perquisites for our executives as we do not think they should be a significant element of compensation.
 All salaried employees, including executive officers, are eligible to participate in various other benefits including: health and dental coverage, life insurance, disability insurance, paid leave and paid holidays.
 In addition, executive officers receive a car allowance or company vehicle.
 These benefits are designed to be competitive with market practices.

-2021 PERFORMANCE SUMMARY
+2022 PERFORMANCE SUMMARY

-The following table outlines highlights of our financial and operating results and the progress the Corporation has made in advancing its strategic priorities under the direction of the CEO and NEOs during 2021.
+The following table outlines highlights of our financial and operating results and the progress the Corporation has made in advancing its strategic priorities during 2022: